EdinburghNLP/spot-data/README.md

 [2] Qiming Diao, Minghui Qiu, Chao-Yuan Wu, Alexander J. Smola, Jing Jiang, and Chong Wang.
 2014.
 **Jointly modeling aspects, ratings and sentiments for movie recommendation (JMARS).**
 _In Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pages 193–202, New York, NY, USA._

+[3] Wei Vanessa Feng and Graeme Hirst.
+2012.
+**Text-level discourse parsing with rich linguistic features.**
+_In Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 60–68, Jeju Island, Korea._